genshen/docker-gitlab/README.md

 ## Gitlab-Pages
 Image genshen/gitlab-ce does not containe gitlab-pages.
 If you need gitlab-pages, you can pull genshen/gitlab-pages.
-You should then following this [link](https://docs.gitlab.com/ce/administration/pages/source.html) to config your gitlab-pages.
+You should then follow this [link](https://docs.gitlab.com/ce/administration/pages/source.html) to config your gitlab-pages.